 Environment Canada implements the terms of international agreements related to hazardous waste and hazardous recyclable materials to which it is a party.
 In signing these agreements, Canada made a commitment to develop national legislation to promote the environmentally sound management of hazardous wastes and hazardous recyclable materials.

 Canadian Environmental Protection Act, 1999 Regulations related to hazardous wastes and hazardous recyclable materials

-Under the Canadian Environmental Protection Act, 1999 (CEPA 1999), EC's Waste Reduction and Management Division implements the following regulations:
+Under the Canadian Environmental Protection Act, 1999 (CEPA 1999), Environment Canada's Waste Reduction and Management Division implements the following regulations: